barryvdh/laravel-debugbar/readme.md

 ![Debugbar Dark Mode screenshot](https://github.com/barryvdh/laravel-debugbar/assets/973269/6600837a-8b2d-4acb-ab0c-158c9ca5439c)

+> [!CAUTION]
-### Note: Use the DebugBar only in development.
+> Use the DebugBar only in development.
 Do not use Debugbar on publicly accessible websites, as it will leak information from stored requests (by design).

+> [!WARNING]
-It can also slow the application down (because it has to gather data).
+>  It can also slow the application down (because it has to gather and render data).
 So when experiencing slowness, try disabling some of the collectors.

 This package includes some custom collectors:
  - QueryCollector: Show all queries, including binding + timing